MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 Remember, default policies (and Built-in protection in Defender for Office 365) automatically protect all recipients in the organization (anyone who isn't defined in the Standard or Strict preset security policy or in custom policies).
 So even if you do nothing, all recipients in the organization get the default protections as described in [Recommended settings for EOP and Microsoft Defender for Office 365 security](recommended-settings-for-eop-and-office365.md).

 It's also important to realize that you aren't locked into your initial decision forever.
-The information in the [recommended settings tables](recommended-settings-for-eop-and-office365.md) and the [comparison table table between Standard and Strict](preset-security-policies.md#policy-settings-in-preset-security-policies) should allow you to make an informed decision.
+The information in the [recommended settings tables](recommended-settings-for-eop-and-office365.md) and the [comparison table for Standard and Strict](preset-security-policies.md#policy-settings-in-preset-security-policies) should allow you to make an informed decision.
 But if needs, results, or circumstances change, it's not difficult to adopt a different strategy later.

 **Without a compelling business need that indicates otherwise, we recommend starting with the Standard preset security policy for all users in your organization**.
 Preset security policies are configured with settings based years of observations in the Microsoft 365 datacenters, and should be the right choice for the majority of organizations.
 And, the policies are automatically updated to match the threats of the security landscape.